 NUMBER OF PTO TYPES

-The template can track up to 2 PTO Types.
-For example, Vacation and Sick days.
+The template can track up to 3 PTO Types.
+For example, Vacation, Sick days and Personal time offs.

 NUMBER OF EMPLOYEES

 The template does not have any built-in limitations on number of employees.
 However, Excel’s limitations on ability to process large volume of data apply.
 Using this file for hundreds of employees for many years might cause slight slowness in performance.
 It might take a couple of seconds for the report to refresh in that scenario.
 The accuracy and functionality of the template will still stand.
 It’s only the speed of the file that may become slower.